-Research assistantships in the three departments and the Mathematics Education Program enable students to work closely with faculty on a variety of research and development projects as well.
+Research assistantships enable students to work closely with faculty on a variety of research and development projects as well.

 The assistantship salary, or stipend, depends on the level of the assistantship, which is based on prior academic background, advancement in the program, and semesters of experience in a related assistantship.
-For each quarter-time, the assistantship holder is required to provide an average of 10 hours per week over the course of the 18-week pay period.
-Continuation of assistantships depends on a student’s record of fulfilling his/her assistantship obligations (indicated by faculty review) as well as on the student’s satisfactory academic progress.
+For each 25% appointment, the assistantship holder is required to provide an average of 10 hours per week over the course of the 18-week pay period.
+Continuation of assistantships depends on a student’s record of fulfilling his/her assistantship obligations (indicated by faculty review) and on satisfactory academic progress.

-International teaching assistants must satisfy a specific English proficiency requirement, the details of which can be reviewed online at the Teaching Assistant Program website.
+International teaching assistants must satisfy an English proficiency requirement, described on the Teaching Assistant Program website.

-The GEU Contract for Teaching Assistants can be found on the Graduate School website Links.
+The GEU Contract for Teaching Assistants can be found on the Graduate Employees Union website.

 The MSU Graduate School and the Colleges of Education and Natural Science offer a variety of multi-year recruiting fellowships for incoming doctoral students.
 To be considered for these fellowships, students must complete their application by December 1 of the year preceding enrollment.
 Entering students to the doctoral program who have completed their application by the December 1 deadline are automatically considered for all of the fellowships for which they are eligible; there are no additional procedures or forms applicants need to complete.